Stay informed about conference updates and other LPPDE opportunites by joining our email newsletter and follow up on LinkedIn.

 Servant Leadership

 Servant leadership isn’t about authority—it’s about empowerment.
 Great leaders create the conditions for teams to thrive.
 In Lean product and process development, top-down control slows progress, while servant leadership accelerates it.
 Instead of dictating, servant leaders empower teams with clarity, autonomy, and trust—enabling them to solve problems, harvest on opportunities, and deliver value.
 This approach fosters innovation, engagement, and long-term success.
-Christer will explore how this leadership style fosters high performance by aligning people with purpose and enabling decentralized decision-making.
+Peter will explore how this leadership style fosters high performance by aligning people with purpose and enabling decentralized decision-making.
 He will discuss real-world applications, challenges, and why leading with “pull” rather than “push” is essential for sustainable growth.
 When leaders step back and serve, teams take ownership—and that’s when real transformation happens.

 11:00